L-mid/min-snr/docs/experiments/e8/e8_results.md

 ## Scope / caveats

-- Single seed, 5k steps → **pilot only**, not a final comparison vs baselines.
+- Single seed, 5k steps → pilot only, not a final comparison vs baselines or anything like that.
 - Only used to choose a candidate γ; small FID gaps (<5–10%) are treated as noise.
 - In this pilot, the FID points visible in plots are at **2k** and **4k** (and the best FID tends to occur early).